We're so happy you made it onto this secret flowering page! And thank you so much for your support - it means the world to us!

-This Spring we bought some flower seeds to grow ourselves in our closet sized NYC apartment.
-While the process was not easy (hello 2 failed attempts!) it was so rewarding when the seeds finally started to sprout we wanted to share this simple pleasurable experience with you!
-Assuming you're here because you received our handmade wild flower seed paper via The Qi flower tea boxes. :) Below are some growing instructions we hope you will find helpful.
+This Spring of 2020 we bought some flower seeds to grow ourselves in our closet sized NYC apartment.
+While the process was not easy (hello 2 failed attempts!) but it was so rewarding when the seeds finally started to sprout we wanted to share this simple pleasurable experience with you.
+Below are some growing instructions we hope you will find helpful.

 Embedded in the stock is a unique North American Wildflower seed blend which include: Snapdragon, Petunia, Beardtongue, Daisy, Thyme, Poppy, Foxglove, Catchfly, Maiden Pinks, Chamomile.
 The blend of seeds selected is to ensure that regardless of your growing region some of the plant seeds embedded in the paper will flourish.